Hinayana: Opinions of scholars

+at individual liberation, not stressing the cultivation of love and compassion (maitrīkaruṇā).
+The latter aims at universal liberation, heavily stressing those virtues, but also including the necessity for individual liberation at the same time.

 Within Mahayana Buddhism, there were a variety of interpretations as to whom or to what the term Hinayana referred.
 Kalu Rinpoche stated the "lesser" or "greater" designation "did not refer to economic or social status, but concerned the spiritual capacities of the practitioner".
 Rinpoche states:

 The Small Vehicle is based on becoming aware of the fact that all we experience in samsara is marked by suffering.
 Being aware of this engenders the will to rid ourselves of this suffering, to liberate ourselves on an individual level, and to attain happiness.
 We are moved by our own interest.
 Renunciation and perseverance allow us to attain our goal.